api3dao/old-api3-docs/docs/airnode/next/grp-developers/call-an-airnode.md

   ...
 }
 ```
 Note the constructor parameter `airnodeRrpAddress` which is the public address of the AirnodeRrp.sol protocol contract on the blockchain you wish to use.
 It is used by AirnodeRrpClient.sol to point itself to AirnodeRrp.sol.
-See the the list of available addresses below.
+See the list of all [Airnode contract addresses](../reference/airnode-addresses.md) in the reference section.

-> <ChainsSupported :version="'0.1.0'" />

 ## Step #2: Make a Request